How do good stories end? In tragedy or triumph? With a wedding or a funeral?

 At The Write Practice, we talk about the six elements that make up dramatic structure.
 They are:

-In dramatic structure, denouement is the final part, the moment when all the pieces must be put in their place, and when the author will leave us with our final image of the story.
+In dramatic structure (also known as basic plot structure), denouement is the final part, the moment when all the pieces must be put in their place, and when the author will leave us with our final image of the story.

 How Long Are Denouements Usually?